T-Mobile myTouch by LG: Features

 The myTouch 4G supports Wi-Fi, 3G UMTS and HSPA+, EDGE, and GPRS networks.
 The myTouch 4G is supported by T-Mobile 4G.
 The myTouch 4G also supports Wi-Fi Calling.

 Hardware

 The T-Mobile myTouch 4G runs on a 1GHz Qualcomm Snapdragon processor.
 It has a 5.0MP camera with auto-focus.
 Note that the Q (slider) does not have a front-facing camera, and the non-Q (slate) does not have a flash.
 The non-Q version sports a front-facing video camera for video chat and video calls, has a wireless card supporting a/b/g/n connections, and a bluetooth 2.1+EDR chip.
-The myTouch by LG has a lithium-ion battery that is capable of up to XX hours of talk time and XX days of standby time.
+The myTouch by LG has a lithium-ion battery.